mesosphere/dcos-docs-site/pages/1.9/metrics/prometheus/index.md

 # Install the DC/OS Prometheus metrics plugin

-For each node in your cluster, transfer your plugin binary and then add a systemd unit to manage the service.
+For each node in your cluster, download the plugin binary and then add a systemd unit to manage the service.
 This unit differs slightly between master and agent nodes.

 1. On every node in your cluster:

-   1. Download the _latest_ Prometheus plugin binary from the [releases](https://github.com/dcos/dcos-metrics/releases) page.
+   1. Download the latest Prometheus plugin binary from downloads.mesosphere.io: [prometheus-plugin](https://downloads.mesosphere.io/dcos-metrics/plugins/prometheus)
-   1. Rename the plugin to `dcos-metrics-prometheus-plugin` and move to `/opt/mesosphere/bin`.
+   1. Rename the plugin to `dcos-metrics-prometheus` and move to `/opt/mesosphere/bin`.
-   1. Assign permissions to the plugin: `chmod 0755 /opt/mesosphere/bin/dcos-metrics-prometheus-plugin`.
+   1. Assign permissions to the plugin: `chmod 0755 /opt/mesosphere/bin/dcos-metrics-prometheus`.
-   1. Download the [environment file](https://raw.githubusercontent.com/dcos/dcos-metrics/master/plugins/prometheus/systemd/dcos-metrics-prometheus.env) to `/opt/mesosphere/etc`.
-This file sets the port to 8088.
-(8088 was chosen because 8080 is the standard, but was already reserved for Marathon).
-To serve on a different port, edit the environment file and set `PROMETHEUS_PORT`.
-   1. Set the environment variable `DCOS_METRICS_CONFIG_PATH` to `/opt/mesosphere/etc`.

 1. On every master node:
-    1. Download the master [systemd service file](https://raw.githubusercontent.com/dcos/dcos-metrics/master/plugins/prometheus/systemd/dcos-metrics-prometheus-master.service) to `/etc/systemd/system`.
+    1. Download the plugin systemd service file from downloads.mesosphere.io: [prometheus-plugin.service](https://downloads.mesosphere.io/dcos-metrics/plugins/prometheus.service)
+    1. Copy the service file to `/etc/systemd/system/dcos-metrics-prometheus.service`.
+Edit it and ensure that the dcos-role flag is set to 'master'.

+        ```
+        [Unit]
+        Description=DC/OS Metrics Prometheus Plugin

+        [Service]
+        ExecStart=/opt/mesosphere/bin/dcos-metrics-prometheus -dcos-role master
+        ```

     2. Reload the systemd state by running `sudo systemctl daemon-reload`.
-    3. Start the systemd service with `sudo systemctl start dcos-metrics-prometheus-master`.
+    3. Start the systemd service with `sudo systemctl start dcos-metrics-prometheus`.
-    4. View the system logs and verify the plugin is running with `sudo journalctl -u dcos-metrics-prometheus-plugin`.
+    4. View the system logs and verify the plugin is running with `sudo journalctl -u dcos-metrics-prometheus`.

-1. On every master node:
+1. On every agent node:
+    1. Download the plugin systemd service file from downloads.mesosphere.io: [prometheus-plugin.service](https://downloads.mesosphere.io/dcos-metrics/plugins/prometheus.service)
-    1. Copy the agent [systemd service file](https://raw.githubusercontent.com/dcos/dcos-metrics/master/plugins/prometheus/systemd/dcos-metrics-prometheus-agent.service) to `/etc/systemd/system`.
+    1. Copy the service file to `/etc/systemd/system/dcos-metrics-prometheus.service`.
+Edit it and ensure that the dcos-role flag is set to 'agent'.

+        ```
+        [Unit]
+        Description=DC/OS Metrics Prometheus Plugin

+        [Service]
+        ExecStart=/opt/mesosphere/bin/dcos-metrics-prometheus -dcos-role agent
+        ```

     2. Reload the systemd state by running `sudo systemctl daemon-reload`.
-    3. Start the systemd service with `sudo systemctl start dcos-metrics-prometheus-agent`.
+    3. Start the systemd service with `sudo systemctl start dcos-metrics-prometheus`.
-    4. View the system logs and verify the plugin is running with `sudo journalctl -u dcos-metrics-prometheus-plugin`.
+    4. View the system logs and verify the plugin is running with `sudo journalctl -u dcos-metrics-prometheus`.

 # Run a Prometheus server